 ‘Relevant Employer’ means an employer who has been a Relevant Employer under the Workplace Gender Equality Procurement Principles for a period of not less than 6 months.
 The Contractor will continue to be obligated as a Relevant Employer for the period of the Contract until the number of its employees falls below 80.

-‘Use’ means, in relation to a licence of any Contract Material granted to a licensee, to:

-use, reproduce, adapt and modify the Contract Material in accordance with the licence; and

-disclose, transmit and communicate the Contract Material:

-to the licensee’s employees, officers and agents; and

-to a sublicensee under a sublicence granted in accordance with the licence.

 ‘WHS Legislation’ means:

 the Work Health and Safety Act 2011 (Cth) and the Work Health and Safety Regulations 2011 (Cth); and